y-pakorn/mev-share-ctf-rs/README.md

 ## Instruction

 Put your private key and rpc endpoint in `.env`, run the executatble with `cargo run`, and then gucci.

+## Tinkering With Stuff

+All conditional check are defined in `executor.rs` with 3 endpoints, each as vector of executable condition and handler.

+- Event: Throws the entire event to handle, useful for handling full private tx, e.g. only tx hash was visible.
+- Tx: Only throws one tx element.
+- Log: Only throws one log element.